Belarus, Once Again, Cracks Down on Dissent

 But even that crackdown wasn’t enough to get Belarus in the doghouse.
 As Reuters reported, “A U.S. official said earlier this month that the Trump administration was inclined to renew the sanctions relief at the end of April if Belarus authorities did not ‘do anything awful.’”

-Another large protest was planned for Monday — May 1, or Labour Day in Belarus (and much of the world).
+Another large protest was planned for Monday — May 1, or Labor Day in Belarus (and much of the world).
 On Saturday, two days ahead of the protest, Nikolai Statkevich, a leading opposition figure who ran against Lukashenko in the 2010 presidential elections (after which he spent five years in prison), was arrested and will be held for five days, his wife said on Sunday.

 On Monday, police threatened use of physical force.
 But the day wasn’t marked by the mass arrests of the protest in March — activists and journalists had already been detained ahead of time.